MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/pbi-glossary.md

 ### Connector

 Power BI Desktop includes an ever-growing collection of data connectors that are built to connect to a specific data source.
-Examples include: GitHub, MailChimp, Power BI dataflows, Google Analytics, Python, SQL Server, Zendesk and more than 100 additional data sources.
+Examples include: GitHub, MailChimp, Power BI dataflows, Google Analytics, Python, SQL Server, Zendesk, and more than 100 other data sources.

 ### Container

 The areas on the navigation pane are *containers*.
 In the nav pane you'll find containers for: Favorites, Recent, Apps, Shared with me, and Home.

 ### Content